Ki mit tud?

-Ki mit tud? (/hu/, literally "Who knows what?") was a multi-genre talent show on the Hungarian National Television spanning 10 seasons between 1962–1996.
+Ki mit tud? (/hu/, literally "Who knows what?") was a multi-genre talent show on the Hungarian National Television spanning 10 seasons between 1962 and 1996.
 Achieving great popularity in the 1960s, Ki mit tud? helped to launch the career of many artists who later became household names in the country, including actors like János Gálvölgyi or András Kern, singers like Kati Kovács, Zsuzsa Koncz, Judith Szűcs or Zorán Sztevanovity, and bands like Hungária, Metro or Pokolgép.

 Concept

 Ki mit tud? was originally conceived as a country-wide talent search, with contestants coming from city-, county-, and finally - the televised, live - country-wide finals.
 A wide array of genres were judged separately, covering nearly all fields of performing arts: vocal music (including pop, rock, opera, folk), instrumental music (including classical, jazz, dance, pop and rock), verse reading, folk and contemporary dance, and "other" genres (including circus productions, magic shows, stand-up comedy, pantomime or puppetry).
 The 1988 contest also welcomed amateur film submissions.
 The jury usually included a number of well-known faces from the country's theatric and music and art scene.
 Prizes ranged from common household wares to a trip to the next World Festival of Youth, or after the 1980s, luxury trips to exotic countries.